Skip to main content

 Determining tax residency is very dependent on an individual's personal circumstances and can involve complex assessments, and consequently you are strongly advised to seek professional advice to clarify your position.
 Wherever possible, this should occur before you depart for overseas because your status can be impacted by your overseas employment terms, and this is particularly the case if you are going to be working in the Middle East, where most countries do not currently levy income tax.

 Other areas of common concern to expatriates are the application of capital gains tax (CGT) in relation to property and assets in Australia, both on departure and while overseas, and how rental income from property is treated whilst overseas.
-Relatively recent changes make it imperative that expats do not sell previous Australian main residences without first receiving tax advce.
+Relatively recent changes make it imperative that expats do not sell previous Australian main residences without first receiving tax advice.

-In our view, Australian expatriates should have a tax briefing with a professional advisor before leaving Australia and at least several months prior to their return.
+Australian expatriates should have a tax briefing with a professional advisor before leaving Australia and at least several months prior to their return.
 To what degree tax advice is warranted is very dependent on individual circumstances and these are remarkably varied.
 We do provide some general background around the more common taxation issues within our page on Expat Tax FAQ's and Expat checklists.

 Note that some relatively recent changes, particularly in the area of superannuation, where the Government has limited annual and non-concessional contributions, means that it is vital that you also plan your superannuation strategy, since it may involve making contributions while overseas and prior to your return to Australia.